 Comparing Propositions 2 and 3 it is seen that cartel stability is differently affected by tax rate and tax base harmonization.
+Tax base harmonization (unilateral or bilateral) always reinforces incentives to stay in the cartel.
+The reason is that the cost advantage of the low-cost firm either shrinks (unilateral harmonization) or vanishes (bilateral harmonization).
+Thus, profits in both the deviation and punishment phase fall relative to the profit of being a monopolist in the home market (cartel solution).

-In the latter case harmonization (unilateral or bilateral) reinforces incentives to stay in the cartel.
-In contrast, the stability of a cartel under tax rate harmonization depends on the size of the tax deductibility rate.
-Too generous deduction rules ($\gamma > 1$) destabilize collusive agreements due to the fact that deduction rules in combination with the tax rate are a subsidy (if $\gamma > 1$) that lowers costs of the low tax firm and enhances its profit in the deviation and punishment phase.
+The stability of a cartel under tax rate harmonization depends on the size of the tax deductibility rate.
+If $\gamma < 1$, the intuition is the same as under base harmonization.
+However, if the deprecation allowance is too generous $(\gamma > 1)$ it is a subsidy to the firm that is enlarged by the corporate tax rate.
+This increases the cost advantage of the low cost firm and leads to higher profit in the deviation and punishment phases.
+The effect of this is that the collusive agreement is destabilized.

-If we relax the assumption of marginal costs being identical in both countries all our results hold and are even enforced if the low cost firm resides in the low tax country, that is, if $\epsilon_i < \epsilon_j$ and $c_i < c_j$.
+If we relax the assumption that marginal cost is identical in both countries all our results hold and are even enforced if the low cost firm resides in the low tax country, that is, if $\epsilon_i < \epsilon_j$ and $c_i < c_j$.
 Crucial for our results then is that Definition 1 is fulfilled.
 If the opposite constellation is present, that is, $\epsilon_i < \epsilon_j$ but $c_i > c_j$, the high cost firm is harmed by harmonization, since the cost differential is widened when the low tax country increases its effective tax burden.
 Harmonization then delivers a double dividend in the sense that it enhances competition and weakens the incentive for cartel formation.
 However, strong anecdotical evidence indicates that the latter case is less realistic.
 Wages and taxes in the Eastern European countries, for example, are substantially lower than in Western Europe indicating that low tax countries host low cost firms.